Skip to content

 What an SEO content audit actually delivers

-In this short video I walk through how I structure the crawl, how I pull and interpret GA4 and Search Console data, how the KUMR classification works in practice, and what the Google Sheets workbook and implementation roadmap contain.
+I walk through how I structure the crawl, how I pull and interpret GA4 and Search Console data, how the KUMR classification works in practice, and what the two sample deliverables β€” the decay dashboard and the refresh report β€” contain.

 Every page.
 Every verdict.
-Every brief.
+Two deliverables.

 Full site crawl and inventory

-I crawl your entire website using Screaming Frog to build a complete inventory of all indexable URLs — capturing title tags, meta descriptions, H1s, word counts, internal link counts, canonical tags, and any crawl or indexation issues.
-This is the foundation every other part of the audit builds on.
+I crawl your entire website using Screaming Frog to build a complete inventory of all indexable URLs β€” capturing title tags, meta descriptions, H1s, word counts, internal link counts, canonical tags, and any crawl issues.
+The foundation every other part of the audit builds on.

-URL inventory · meta tags · crawl issues
+URL inventory Β· meta tags Β· crawl issues

 GA4 and Search Console data analysis

-GA4 · Search Console · traffic data · rankings
+GA4 Β· Search Console Β· traffic data Β· rankings

 Content decay identification

-I identify pages with significant traffic or ranking declines over the past 6 to 12 months — flagging whether the decay is caused by outdated content, weakened keyword relevance, competitor improvements, or search intent shift.
-Old articles with declining traffic can often be updated with current information and targeting to recover lost organic visibility.
+Pages with significant traffic or ranking declines over the past 6–12 months β€” flagged by cause: outdated content, weakened keyword relevance, competitor improvements, or search intent shift.

-Content decay · traffic decline · ranking drops
+Content decay Β· traffic decline Β· ranking drops

 Keyword cannibalization analysis

-I identify all instances where multiple pages are targeting the same keyword or search intent — competing against each other rather than reinforcing each other.
-Each instance includes a specific resolution: which page becomes the canonical, what content migrates, and how the losing page is handled via merge, update, or redirect.
+Every instance where multiple pages are targeting the same keyword or search intent β€” with a specific resolution for each: which page becomes the canonical, what content migrates, and how the losing page is handled.

-Cannibalization · duplicate intent · consolidation
+Cannibalization Β· duplicate intent Β· consolidation

 ✍️